deeheber/react-router/todo-list/README.md

 # To do list

 The classic todo list approach to experimenting with a new front end framework.
-The user has the ability to view tasks, add new tasks, delete tasks, and toggle the competion of tasks.
+The user has the ability to create, read, update, delete, and toggle completion of each task.
 Built using react and redux.

 Inline `// TODO` comments denote future features which may or may not be coming soon.